 Matthew Ross, the Co-Owner and COO of RIZKNOWS and The Slumber Yard, started his passive income journey on YouTube: “Back in 2013, my business partner and I were extremely interested in wearable technology (Garmin watches, Fitbit activity trackers, etc.) and decided to start a YouTube channel that would review these types of products.
 We really just enjoyed testing out the watches and thought we could earn a little advertising money on the side.
 In total, we invested about $5,000 creating the channel and purchasing the products to review.

 However, around that time, the wearable technology category exploded and we started making more money than we ever imagined.
-Needless to say, my side hustle has now turned into a full-fledged business.
+Needless to say, I managed to turn my hobby into a business.
 We’ve been able to grow top line revenue to over $2.5 million dollars, we’ve hired ten full-time employees, and we recently moved the company’s headquarters to a new state-of-the-art 7,000 sq. ft office in Reno, Nevada.
 Today, our websites and YouTube channels attract over four million visitors per month combined.”

 16. Sell your Photography